 Refined elegance and unmatched standards of luxury.

 Austin’s grandest homes stand just mere blocks from some of the city’s hottest bars, brunch spots, and well-established shops in Central Austin.
-Historic estates are positioned on expansive lots, protected by towering oaks where residents of all ages enjoy ample room to roam free and excess elbow room.
-An elevated standard of living is found in Central Austin, thanks to short commutes to downtown offices, close proximity to everything special about Austin, and sprinkles of luxury throughout even the smallest aspects of daily life.
+Central Austin real estate features historic estates are positioned on expansive lots, protected by towering oaks where residents of all ages enjoy ample room to roam free and excess elbow room where an elevated standard of living is found in Central Austin.
+Central Austin's condos and houses for sale in the area are coveted thanks to the short commutes to Downtown Austin, their close proximity to everything special about Austin, and sprinkles of luxury throughout even the smallest aspects of daily life.

 One of the city’s oldest and most historic neighborhoods, Clarksville was first part of a 365-acre plat owned by former Governor Elisha Pease.
 Neighboring Enfield was later built out in the early 1900s when it was subdivided by the Enfield Realty and Home Building Company.
 Several historic homes, such as the Pease Mansion, Haskell House, and other vast estates can be seen on a scenic evening stroll down neighborhood streets, standing as a reminder to both new and longtime Austinites of this city’s storied past.

 - Streets lined with grand, historic manors and houses protected by some of the city’s largest oak trees